 The Internet was an amazing innovation.
 It was the world's first 'decentralized' communication system.
 In a simpler time, the Internet's ad-hoc was designed to combat censorship.
 It was designed to withstand the forces of onerous governments and corporations.
 But as the Internet matured, the limits of its initial design are becoming obvious.
-What was once considered decentralized, is no longer decentralized enough.
+We believe what was once considered decentralized, is no longer decentralized enough.
 The free and open Internet has become increasingly controlled and closed.
 The freedom brought to us by the Internet, and the economic expansion it offers, is under threat.

-Neutrality was the primary driver of the Internet's early success.
+We believe neutrality was the primary driver of the Internet's early success.
 With neutral access, came open competition.
 Through this competition, users and businesses were enriched at expense to incumbent powers.
 But yesterday's maverick enterprises are today's incumbent Goliaths.
 Much like the incumbents of our past, these institutions are starving newcomers.

 Thankfully, there are promising new solutions.
 With these solutions have come promising new regulatory opportunities.
 Market forces are changing and the time is right to begin work on a new foundation.
-What follows is a chance to participate in the development of a bold new infrastructure.
+What follows is a chance to participate in the development of a bold new platform.